-This option strips metadata, e.g. EXIF data, but doesn't change the image detail.
+This option attempts to strip most metadata, e.g. EXIF data, but doesn't change the image detail.
 Effectively, when uncompressed, a lossless image is identical to the original.

-This option strips metadata and compresses images by approximately 15 percent.
+This option attempts to strip most metadata and compresses images by approximately 15 percent.
 When uncompressed, some of the redundant information from the original image is lost.

 Lossy has the same effect as Lossless when applied to PNG.

 WebP is a modern image format providing superior lossless and lossy compression for images.
 WebP lossless images are approximately 26 percent smaller than PNGs, while lossy images are 25 to 34 percent smaller than JPEGs.

 Polish creates and caches a WebP version of the image and delivers it to the browser if the Accept header from the browser includes WebP and the compressed image is significantly smaller than the lossy or lossless compression.

 - Log in to the Cloudflare dashboard.

 - Click the appropriate Cloudflare account for the domain where you will activate Polish.

 - Ensure the proper domain is selected.

 - Select lossy or lossless from the Polish dropdown menu.